dhirajt/NotificationCreator/README.md

 6. django-kronos[https://github.com/jgorset/django-kronos] is being used to periodically lookup and send notifications.
    To setup django-kronos run `python manage.py installtasks`.
+   P.S. : Unix crontab edit access is required by this command.
+If crontab access is denied this step will fail.

 7. Run `python manage.py runserver` to run the project.